TLC (TV network): Finland

 In November 2016, TLC began to appear free, before that TLC was a payment channel in Finland.

+France

+TLC's French channel launched on 26 February 2024 as a replacement for Discovery Science.

 Portugal

 In November 2011, TLC Portugal debuted on ZON TV (now NOS TV) distributor and satellite services and after on MEO TV.

 Greece

 On October 3, 2011, TLC Greece debuted on the Conn-x TV IPTV and OTE TV satellite services.

 Germany

 TLC Germany launched on April 10, 2014, on cable, IPTV and satellite services in both HD and SD.

 Hungary

 The Channel's Hungarian version was launched on April 30, 2012, as TLC Hungary, replacing the European version of Discovery Travel & Living in on Central Europe's best country (The SD version available in Sat TV, Cable and IPTV, and almost HD version available in Hungarian BIX (IPTV) services).

 Norway

 A Norwegian version of the channel was launched on March 4, 2010, as TLC Norway, replacing the European version of Discovery Travel & Living in Norway.